When you support the ALS Network, you ensure that our mission is carried out in the following key areas:

 Advocacy

-In this video, recipients of the 2025 Essey Commitment to Care Award, Patricia Schimbor, Esq. and Susan Morris, former Chair and Vice Chair, of the ALS Network Board of Directors, share their unwavering commitment to advocacy on both the state and federal levels.
+In this video, recipients of the 2025 Essey Commitment to Care Award, Patricia Schimbor, Esq. and Susan Morris, former Chair and Vice Chair of the ALS Network Board of Directors, share their unwavering commitment to advocacy on both the state and federal levels.

 Research

-Clive Svendsen, PhD, a thought-leader in the ALS research community, leads a research lab focused on understanding ALS and advancing clinical trials.
+Clive Svendsen, PhD, a thought leader in the ALS research community, leads a research lab focused on understanding ALS and advancing clinical trials.
 Watch this video to see his compassion for the ALS community and his optimism for a future cure.

 Public Education & Awareness

-When Lorene Lee was diagnosed with ALS 2010, she and her devoted husband Tony participated in an ALS Walk & Roll to Cure ALS.
-Because it was first time they had ever done anything like that, they thought they’d be lucky to raise $1,300.
+When Lorene Lee was diagnosed with ALS in 2010, she and her devoted husband Tony participated in an ALS Walk & Roll to Cure ALS.
+Because it was the first time they had ever done anything like that, they thought they’d be lucky to raise $1,300.
 But after participating in the walk seven times, they have raised over $130,000 – providing critical funding for essential care services, public policy initiatives, and leading-edge research.
 Watch this video to see this loving couple and the power of their love.